eblot/pyftdi/_sources/features.rst.txt

 Supported devices: FT232H_, FT2232H_, FT4232H_

-For now, only 7-bit address are supported.
+For now, only 7-bit addresses are supported.

 GPIOs cannot be used while |I2C| mode is enabled (not yet implemented).